nwrenger/improved-happy-ghast/README.md

 ## Usage

-The above mentioned improvements can be done by **right-clicking** the Happy Ghast with **certain items** in the **mainhand** of the player.
-As a confirmation the player will see particles and a subtle sound cue.
-To **revert** these changes just repeat the mentioned steps again.
+The above-mentioned improvements can be done by **right-clicking** the Happy Ghast with **certain items** in the **mainhand** of the player.
+As a confirmation, the player will see particles and a subtle sound cue.
+To **revert** these changes, just repeat the mentioned steps again.

 ### Disable Wandering